AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/folders/folders-overview-library.md

 ## Share a folder

-If you have Manager access or higher, you can share a folder and all its contents with other users.
+If you have [!DNL Manager] access or higher, you can share a folder and all its contents with other users.
 Users with Viewer access cannot share folders.
-For information on sharing a folder, see [Share a Workfront Library item with other users](../../../workfront-library/content-management/share-an-asset-with-users.md).
+For information on sharing a folder, see [[!UICONTROL Share a Workfront Library] item with other users](../../../workfront-library/content-management/share-an-asset-with-users.md).

 ## Add a folder to a portal

-If you have Manager access or higher to Workfront Library, you can add folders that you created to portals that you have access to.
+If you have Manager access or higher to [!DNL Workfront Library], you can add folders that you created to portals that you have access to.
 You can also add folders shared with you and to which you have Manage permissions.
 However, you cannot add folders to which you have View permissions.

 <!--
 <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">